 I like to enjoy wine by itself, without any other flavors masking or altering it.

-This tends to be where The Husband and I disagree, since he likes his bold, punch-you-in-the-face reds to go with his meals while I want something more… mild.
+This tends to be where an old friend of mine and I disagree, since he likes his bold, punch-you-in-the-face reds to go with his meals while I want something more… mild.

 And while there are plenty of sweet reds I like to supplement our wine stock with, I’ve been trying to branch out to more into milder white wines (and, bonus: whites go great with seafood!).

 I still haven’t found my go-to white wine yet, but I’ve found a few interesting wines along the way… and, well, also some not-so great wines.

 Now, I know making a wine cocktail isn’t exactly the best way to appreciate a white wine – but it is a great way to use up that bottle of white wine that just didn’t have the taste I’m after.